juicedata/juicefs-csi-driver/docs/en/getting_started.md

     * Search for `repository` and optionally change to your private image repository.
 If this is in need, you'll also need to [copy the Docker images](./administration/offline.md)
     * Search for `resources` and optionally adjust resource definitions for components
+    * Search for `sidecarPrivileged` and optionally set this to `true` if using SELinux based nodes to prevent socket access issues

   After the above adjustments, your values file may look like: